-The hookups for the washer are properly installed and in serviceable condition.
-The washer itself was operated through a partial cycle, however we did not conform the complete operation of the cycle timer.
+VENTILATION Ventilation in this laundry room is provided by a ceiling fan.
+This fan was operated and washer itself was operated through a partial cycle, however we did not conform the complete operation of the cycle timer.

-The hookups for the dryer are properly installed and in serviceable condition.
-The dryer itself was operated through a partial cycle, however we did not confirm the complete operation of the cycle timer.
+APPLIANCES The hookups for the washer are properly installed and in serviceable condition.
+The itself was operated through a partial cycle, however we did not confirm the complete operation of the cycle timer.